-You wake up for another day at work, slamming the alarm clock one or two (or four) times.
+You wake up for another work day, slamming the alarm clock one, two (or four) times.

-After stumbling blindly toward the bathroom in a crude way, you catch a look in the mirror and notice your hair is changing.
+On your way to the bathroom, you catch a look in the mirror and notice your hair is changing.

-Maybe it’s thinning, perhaps there are more greys?
+Maybe it’s thinning, perhaps there are more split ends?

 Whatever the case may be, it has definitely lost its ‘umph’!